 1988 Ford Ranger - Changes were limited to trim with new cast aluminum wheels the most visible change.
 The average age of the Ranger buyer was 30 and most passed up the standard model in favor of the XLS or Super Cab models.
 Newly available for two-wheel-drive regular cabs was a GT package with sport suspension, front spoiler, and side skirts.

 (Ford Ranger GT)

 (1989 Ford Ranger)

-The Ranger received an updated look to the front end with flush mounted halogen headlights, wrap around parking lights and flush mounted grill that mimicked the look of its Ford F-Series big brother.
+1989 Ford Ranger - The Ranger received an updated look to the front end with flush mounted halogen headlights, wraparound parking lights and a flush mounted grill that mimicked the look of its Ford F-Series big brother.
 Interiors were also new.
-A new 2.3-liter twin-sparkplug, fuel injected inline 4-cylinder replaced the old 4-cylinder of the same capacity.
-The new engine was rated at 100 hp.
+A new 2.3-liter twin-sparkplug, fuel injected inline 4-cylinder replaced the old 4-cylinder of the same displacement.
+The new engine was rated at 100 horsepower.
 It had a revised intake system and distributorless ignition.
-The 140-hp 2.9-liter V-6 was also available.
-The Ranger also received a rear wheel antilock braking system, as well as an all new interior.
-A 21-gallon fuel tank was optional on Rangers with the extended pickup bed.
+The 140-hp 2.9-liter V-6 also remained available.
+The Ranger also received a rear wheel antilock braking system for '89.
+A 21-gallon fuel tank was optional on Regular Cab Rangers with the extended pickup bed.

 (1990 Ford Ranger)